mzboito/fairseq/README.md

 # FORK

 I forked this repository in order to add missing functionabilities.

-# Information from the original project:
+The information from the original project follows.

 # Join the fairseq community